toggledbits/RGB-LED-Strip-Sequencer/README.md

 however, had holes in vertical sides, and getting those positioned so that they ended up lining up right with my three-board sandwich took a couple of attempts, and my first attempt was too tight to comfortably get the board into.
-It takes about 4 hours to print a body with 200u layers, so it wasn't that it was hard, each test print just took time (shout out to Josef Prusa and crew here--this was my first time using my new Prusa i3 MK2S on a real project, and it performed beautifully).
+It takes about 4 hours to print a body with 200u layers, so it wasn't that it was hard, each test print just took time (shout out to [Josef Prusa and crew](https://www.prusa3d.com/) here--this was my first time using my new Prusa i3 MK2S Christmas present on a real project, and it performed beautifully).

 ### Today: Version 1.1 ###